MicrosoftDocs/learn/learn-pr/student-evangelism/train-custom-vision-ai/includes/6-train-model.md

 ## Upload your images

 For Bungee, we're going to start by uploading 15 images and see how well the Custom Vision AI can be trained on those.
-The images we're starting with show Bungee only but from many different angles and types of lighting.
+The images we're starting with show only Bungee, but from many different angles and types of lighting.

 To get started training your AI, follow these steps: